Eralien/TE-ORB_SLAM2/README.md

 ```
 ./bbox_gen.sh
 ```
 Running this bash script requires `expect`.
 If you don't have expect, it can be installed by yum, apt-get, or from source.
 You should notice prediction information printed on terminal and in `prediction_info.txt`.
-After the prediction info is created run the following commands:
+After the prediction info is created run the following commands to count the occurances of each class in `prediction_info.txt`.
+This can be used to update the class enumeration in ORB-SLAM2/include/detection.hpp.
+This step is not necessary if running the system on a TUM video sequence.
 ```
 cd parser
 mkdir build && cd build && cmake ..
 make
+cd bin
+./analytics
 ```
+Note that this uses functionality found in OpenCV 4+.

 Then execute:
 ```